Lilian4me/Casino_Gaming_EDA/README.md

 5.
 Provide data-driven insights and recommendations to casino operators.

-Technology Used The code is tested against Python .4, 3.5, 3.6 and 3.7.
+Technology Used The code is tested against Python 3.13 and Jupyter Notebook

 **Problem Statement: **
-Problem Statements

 1.
 Revenue Trends Analysis:
 o